cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Future configurations may specify different OPRF constructions.

-The OPAQUE hash function is that which is associated with the OPRF variant.
+The OPAQUE hash function is that which is associated with the OPRF ciphersuite.
-For the variants specified here, only SHA-512 and SHA-256 are supported.
+For the ciphersuites specified here, only SHA-512 and SHA-256 are supported.

 The OPAQUE MHFs include Argon2 {{?I-D.irtf-cfrg-argon2}}, scrypt {{?RFC7914}},
-and PBKDF2 {{?RFC2898}} with suitable parameter choices.
-These may be constant values or set at the time of password registration and stored at the server.
+and PBKDF2 {{?RFC2898}} with fixed parameter choices.
-In the latter case, the server communicates these parameters to the client during login.

 The EnvelopeMode value is defined in {{credential-storage}}.
 It MUST be one of `base` or `custom_identifier`.
+Future specifications may specify alternate EnvelopeMode values and their corresponding Envelope structure.

 # Security Considerations {#security-considerations}